 In 1987, to everyone’s bewilderment, Foreman returned to the ring, ostensibly to raise money for Houston’s George Foreman Youth Center.
 No one took his comeback seriously.
 At 38 years of age, he looked like a cartoon, his huge belly bulging out over the high waistband of his boxing trunks.
 But George paid the naysayers no mind and went about scoring knockout after knockout over various club fighters and fringe contenders.
 The Cooney bout, the twentieth in his unlikely return, was seen as Big George’s first real test, a match to determine if the new George Foreman and his comeback could be viewed as something other than a cringe-making sideshow.

 In a crossroads fight, the stakes are high.
-Both fighters knew a loss meant the end of their career and both trained accordingly.
-Cooney hired veteran boxing manager and trainer Gil Clancy — briefly Foreman’s trainer in the 70s — to anchor his corner, while Foreman had the legendary Archie Moore in his.
-If the boxing writers dismissed Foreman vs Cooney as a joke, the public saw it as an intriguing match between two big punchers, always a recipe for something sudden and exciting.
-A sellout crowd filled Caesars Atlantic City and, as many expected, it didn’t take long for the fireworks to start.
+Both fighters knew a loss meant the end of their career and both prepared accordingly.
+Cooney hired veteran boxing coach and manager Gil Clancy — briefly Foreman’s trainer in the 70s — to anchor his corner, while Foreman had the legendary Archie Moore in his.
+And if the boxing writers dismissed Foreman vs Cooney as a joke, the public knew a potentially explosive heavyweight match-up when they saw it and promptly sold-out Caesars in Atlantic City.
+And once the bell rang, as many expected, it didn’t take long for the fireworks to start.

-From the opening bell both men looked to bring their power to bear.
-Foreman, constantly moving forward, worked to walk Cooney down and corner him, while “Gentleman Gerry” boxed smartly, using a busy jab and sidestepping his opponent’s advances.
-Cooney appeared to have the edge in most of the exchanges and just before the bell he wobbled Big George with a short left hook on the inside.
+Foreman, constantly coming forward, worked to walk Cooney down and corner him, while “Gentleman Gerry” boxed smartly, firing the jab and sidestepping George’s advances.
+The busier Cooney had the edge in most of the exchanges in the opening round and just before the bell he wobbled Big George with a short left hook on the inside.
 Round one to “The Puncher.”